-

 ELA: Overcoming Learning Challenges Near and Far

-In Unit 1, students read literary texts about children who face challenges with access to edu- cation.
+Students read literary texts about children who face challenges with access to education.
 In Unit 2, students move from analyzing challenges others face in accessing schools to more specifically analyzing challenges others face in accessing books.
-In Unit 3, students move from analyzing challenges faced by others, to learning challenges that they face, specifically with reading.
-This is framed with the book More Than Anything Else by Marie Bradby, which describes the reading challenges Booker T. Washington faced.
+In Unit 3, students move from analyzing challenges faced by others, to learning about challenges that they face, specifically with reading.
+This is framed by the book More Than Anything Else by Marie Bradby, which describes the reading challenges Booker T. Washington faced.

 Unit Tasks:

-- Students write a new informative paragraph describing the challenge and how it was overcome, using evidence from the excerpt from My Librarian Is a Camel read for the mid-unit assessment.
+- Students write an informative paragraph describing a challenge and how it was overcome, using evidence from the excerpt from My Librarian Is a Camel.

 - Students write an informative reading contract identifying two personal reading challenges and two strategies for overcoming each of those challenges.
 They then create a reading strategies bookmark outlining the information in their reading contract.